darauble/TaxonomyTools/README.md

-# Taxonomy Dictionary Generator
+# TaxonomyTools

+A suite of desktop applications for working with iNaturalist taxonomy data.
+This project includes two powerful tools:

-A desktop application for generating translation dictionaries from iNaturalist taxonomy data, supporting both TSV and StarDict formats.
+- **TaxonomyDict**: Generate translation dictionaries from taxonomy data in TSV and StarDict formats
+- **TaxonomyTree**: Visualize and compare taxonomic relationships with interactive family tree diagrams

 ## 🤖 AI-Generated Project